DAOhaus/daohaus-contracts/Daohaus_Whitepaper.md

 **Init:** No need to register itself with the Registrar Contract.

 **Reserve - Payable:** Takes parameter of night requested.
 Checks to make sure it is under 1 year in future.
 Checks to make sure not already booked.
-If member, check if they have available uses still (each token they own is 1 night per year) and no eth is needed, if not member or if already used up their token, must send amount required by the registry contract.
+If member, check if they have available uses still (each token they own is 1 night per year) and no Ether is needed, if not member or if already used up their token, must send amount required by the registry contract.

 **Cancel Reservation:** Only available if further out than 1 month prior to their reservation.
-Returns Eth paid.
+Returns Ether paid.

 **Check In:** Takes parameter of a message detailing the condition in which they found the space.
 Free to leave a message about "windows broken" or “kitchen is a mess, no washed dishes” — in order to either look at the record of a problematic tenant, or trace the origins of some broken appliance / furniture.